 Build A Mentally Healthy, Resilient Brain

-Our signature eight week program is offered to organisations with zoom or microsoft teams workshop facilitation.
-Our Wise online program supports the program by unlocking content and neuroscience-based practices one week at a time.
-These practices are designed to change the brain structurally and cultivate positive health behaviours and habits.
+Our signature WISE Resilience program is provided to emergency services and organisations with either online or onsite workshop facilitation.
+In addition to a one hour live workshop per week, our WISE online program unlocks content and neuroscience-based practices one week at a time.
+These practices are designed to change the brain structurally and cultivate positive health behaviours and long-term habits.

-This neuroscience-based brain changing program is designed to calm the mind and generate psychological resilience (an internal process of intentionally changing thoughts and behaviours).
+This neuroscience-based brain changing program is designed to calm the mind and generate psychological and adaptive resilience.
 Employees learn evidence-based tools and practices for self-care, sleep, emotional regulation, as well as overcoming stress, anxiety, panic, trauma and depression.
 We are committed to helping employees improve their lives and minds from the inside out.

 Through participation in this innovative program participants have the opportunity to learn practices and tools that re-wire and change their brain.
 These include:

 - Building more positive emotion in the brain through gratitude practices and positive awareness practices.

 - Changing the brain from the top down (i.e. using thoughts, journalling and positive psychology to change the brain).

 - Changing the brain from the bottom up (i.e. working through the body and senses to change the brain and enhance the size of the insula.
 This ‘felt-sense’ part of the brain is crucial for introception, insight, coping ability, empathy and compassion).

 - Developing personal resilience, problem-solving skills and coping with the stresses of everyday life.